Ford D2C platform

 Ford's The Way Forward plan called for Mustang derivative models (such as a 4-door) to be launched by 2008, but that never occurred.

-A new generation was launched in Model Year 2015 with the new S550, adding an independent rear suspension (IRS).
+The next D2C-based Mustang was launched in Model Year 2015 with the new S550, adding an independent rear suspension (IRS).
+In 2023, the S650 became the third iteration of the Mustang to use the D2C platform, and featured several upgrades including new stabilizers, lower control arms, rear suspension links, shocks, and springs.